William Overton Callis: Lafayette's letter to Jefferson

 In the Virginia Magazine of History (V375) was printed a letter from Lafayette to Governor Jefferson, dated July 1, 1781.
 Lyons Plantation-- "I had yesterday the pleasure to see Maj.
 Callis and am happy to find you have established a chain of liaison between this camp and the seat of government."
 Lafayette mentioned the enemy's retreat from Richmond, and their arrival at Williamsburg.
 He suggested that he go and fight Cornwallis.
 His troops had managed to get clear of the smallpox; but his men were deserting to harvest their crops.
 He suggested arming two corps of volunteers of 120 men each with spears (for lack of better weapons), forming a corp of 150 negro pioneers and a corp of 150 negro wagoners to collect horses and weapons from the countryside.
 "Col. Callis is going up for that same affair (equipping a cavalry) and to him I beg leave to refer your excellency."

 In 1782, Col. Callis was at the siege of Yorktown with Lafayette for Cornwallis's surrender; he was an aide to Gen. Nelson.

 Col. Banastre Tarleton

-During the siege of Yorktown, Capt.
-Callis was amused when a farmer dashed into the street and grabbed the bridle of the intensely disliked British Col. Tarleton's mount, declaring loudly, "This here be my horse that the damned Britishers stole"—and got his horse back.
+After the British surrender at Yorktown, British officers were paroled.
+Tarleton was so hated, it was felt an escort away from Yorktown was necessary for Tarleton's safety.
+Capt.
+Callis was assigned to the detail.
+During the trip, Callis became amused when a farmer dashed into the street and grabbed the bridle of the intensely disliked British Col. Tarleton's mount, declaring loudly, "This here be my horse that the damned Britishers stole"—and got his horse back.
 St. George Tucker, in his journal on the siege of Yorktown, corroborated that Capt.
 Callis was a witness of this incident.
 This is the hated British officer portrayed in the movie The Patriot (2000).
 The character in the movie (Colonel William Tavington) was based on Tarleton as a cruel, sadistic commander who massacred prisoners of war and innocent civilians.

 Callis' Revolutionary War service was a total of 7 years and 10 months.